App Volumes Architecture

 Justification | An Always On availability group achieves automatic failover.
 Both App Volumes Manager servers point to the availability group listener for the SQL Server. |

-A successful implementation of App Volumes requires several carefully considered design decisions with regard to disk volume size, storage IOPS, and storage replication.
+Successful implementation of App Volumes requires several carefully considered design decisions with regard to disk volume size, storage IOPS, and storage replication.

-Package and Writable Volume Template Placement
+Package and Writable Volume template placement

-When new packages and Writable Volumes are deployed, predefined templates are used as the copy source.
+When new Packages and Writable Volumes are deployed, predefined templates are used as the copy source.
 Administrators should place these templates on a centralized shared storage platform.
 As with all production shared storage objects, the template storage should be highly available, resilient, and recoverable.
 See Configuring Storage to get started.

 Package sizing and Writable Volume sizing are critical for success in a production environment.
 Package volumes should be large enough to allow programs to be installed and should also allow for software updates.
 Packages should always have at least 20 percent free disk space available so administrators can easily update programs without having to resize the package volumes.